• Home

 Garlic mustard (Alliaria petiolata)

-Introduced to North America from Europe in 1868 by settlers as food and medicine.
+• Introduced to North America from Europe in 1868 by settlers as food and medicine.

-What problems does Garlic mustard cause?
+What problems does garlic mustard cause?

 Like most invasive plants on the Top 20 list for the region, garlic mustard replaces native plants in high quality natural areas, which in turn reduces critical food resources for birds, butterflies, and other wildlife.
 In addition to physically crowding out native plants—especially spring ephemerals like trillium and violets—garlic mustard releases chemicals into the soil that hinder the growth of other plants.
 Furthermore, few native herbivores will eat garlic mustard, giving it a large competitive advantage over native plants.
 The replacement of native plants by garlic mustard can hinder forest regeneration by limiting tree seedling growth.
 Garlic mustard seeds are able to live in the soil for at least 7 years before sprouting.

-What does Garlic mustard look like?
+What does garlic mustard look like?

 Garlic mustard is a biennial herb that usually grows to 2 to 3 feet when mature, though it spends its first growing season and the following winter as a small leafy rosette.
 Leaves are triangular or heart-shaped, and are roughly and irregularly toothed.